madlax19/stream-chat-swift/docusaurus/docs/iOS/basics/overview.md

 ![Screenshot shows an Xcode screen selecting a dependency version and an Xcode screen downloading that dependency](../assets/spm-01.png)

+The repository contains 3 targets: StreamChat, StreamChatUI and StreamChatSwiftUI.

+- If you'll use the UIKit components, select StreamChat and StreamChatUI.
-The repository contains 2 targets: StreamChat and StreamChatUI.
-If you'll use the UI components, select both.
-If you don't need the UI components, select just StreamChat.
+- If you will use the SwiftUI components, select StreamChat and StreamChatSwiftUI.
+- If you don't need any UI components, select just StreamChat.

 ![Screenshot shows an Xcode screen with dependency targets to be selected](../assets/spm-02.png)